ningningyang/NDPR/README.md

 # Datasets
 We demonstrate our model on three datasets, which are: Chinese SMS, TC section of OntoNotes Release 5.0 and BaiduZhidao.
 * Chinese SMS
+This dataset is introduced in [1], which consists of 684 Chinese SMS files.
+In our work, we take the same train/dev/test data split as [1], which reserves 16.7% of the training set as a development set.
 * OntoNotes Release 5.0(TC section)

 * BaiduZhidao

 ## Citation